JDroids/robotlib/README.md

 Documentation
 --
-The documentation is written in [Dokka](https://github.com/Kotlin/dokka).
-It can be found compiled [here](https://jdroids.github.io/robotlib/).
+The documentation is written in the [KDoc](https://kotlinlang.org/docs/reference/kotlin-doc.html) format and is comiled into a series of webpages with [Dokka](https://github.com/Kotlin/dokka).
+The documentation can be found compiled [here](https://jdroids.github.io/robotlib/).